Blaster (video game): Development

-Only three cockpit (sit-down) machines were ever produced.
+Only three cockpit (sit-down) machines ever produced.
 One is on display in Palo Alto, California in the home of Jarvis's father and the second was converted into a machine for Devastator, a prototype game that was never released.
 According to Jarvis, there have been unconfirmed sightings of the third.

 Reception

 Gene Lewin of Play Meter magazine reviewed the arcade game in 1983, scoring it 3 out of 10 as a dedicated arcade cabinet, but would raise it to 8 out of 10 if released as a conversion kit.
-The review called it "a space shoot-'em-up with good graphics and sound effects."
+The review called it a space shoot-em-up with "good" graphics and sound effects.

 Legacy

-Blaster was one of the video games on the television game show Starcade.
+Blaster was one of the video games featured on the television game show Starcade.